Conflict Dynamics International develops and implements innovative

 Yvonne Kemper joined the CDI team as a Senior Program Officer in July 2013 working on the Children and Armed Conflict Accountability Initiative.
 Yvonne brings more than seven years of experience working on children and armed conflict both in an operational setting as well as in a policy setting.
 As a Program Officer with Watchlist, Yvonne prepared up-to-date country reports on children in war zones and offered strategies to the Security Council and others in addressing outstanding protection concerns.
 Yvonne also served as a Child Protection Advisor in the UN peacekeeping mission in the DR Congo, where she was in charge of monitoring, reporting and denouncing grave human rights violations against children in North Katanga.
 She has broad experience in devising guidelines, trainings and research studies on children and youth in situations of armed conflict, including developing the child protection core training used for all U.N. peacekeepers.
 Yvonne holds a Master's in Conflict Management, Humanitarian concerns and Human Rights from Georgetown University's School of Foreign Service and a Master's in International Peace and Conflict Studies from the Institute for Peace Research and Security Policy at the University of Hamburg.

-Sophia Dawkins, Program Officer, Governance and Peacebuilding, South Sudan Program
+Sophia Dawkins, Senior Program Officer, Peacebuilding

 Simar Singh, Program Officer, Humanitarian Policy / Coordinator, Humanitarian Negotiation Initiative